Contributions to improve the ringing of hummingbirds and sunbirds

 Pliers and tweezers

-Pliers with narrow jaws for all types of tarsi
+Pliers with narrow jaws for all types of tarsi or tibia

 History and use in the world